College of Design Joins National Partnership to Increase Faculty Diversity in Architecture, Planning, and Design

 The University of Oregon College of Design and eight other leading U.S. colleges and schools of architecture, planning, and design have co-founded the Deans' Equity and Inclusion Initiative to work together to nurture a diverse population of emerging scholars focused on teaching and researching the built environment to advance socio-ecological and spatial justice, equity and inclusion.

-“We recognize the important role design has to play in supporting and facilitating a more just, equitable, diverse, and inclusive world,” said Adrian Parr, dean of the College of Design.
+“We recognize the important role design has to play in supporting and facilitating a more just, equitable, diverse, and inclusive world,” said Adrian Parr Zaretsky, dean of the College of Design.
 “The perspectives students are exposed to and the opportunity to share and learn from different experiences eventually re-shape the professional sector, which in turn influences the design and development of more welcoming built environments.”

 Launched this summer, the cornerstone of the initiative is a cohort-based fellowship program that supports early career faculty who seek to engage in an academic career, while also contributing to the pursuit of equity and inclusion in the built environment.
 The program’s structure fosters a sharing of ideas and perspectives as the fellows are selected to work in new academic settings with the nine partner schools and colleges.